-Advisor: Any individual a student selects to be present if elected in a Student Conduct meeting.
-If an individual does not have someone to elect as their advisor, the Dean of Student will aid in helping you finding one.
+Advisor: Any individual a student selects to be present in a Student Conduct meeting in a support capacity.
+If an individual does not have someone to serve as an advisor, the Dean of Students will aid in identifying one.

 Procedures for violations in the Student Rights and Responsibilities:

-If you suspect a member of the University of the Ozarks community is in violation of the Student Code of Conduct you should notify the Dean of Students.
-The Dean of Students will review the information and refer the report to Conduct Officer.
+If a member of the University of the Ozarks community is believed to be in violation of the Student Code of Conduct they should notify the Dean of Students.
+The Dean of Students will review the information and refer the report to a Conduct Officer.

 Procedural Protections for Accused Students